SteelSavant/deck-ds/README.md

 # DeckDS
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S7U6S4P)

-A Steam Deck plugin for easily configuring and launching dual-screen applications from Game mode.
+DeckDS is a Steam Deck plugin for easily configuring and launching desktop and dual-screen applications from Game mode.
+The 'DS' in the name is of dual significance, and stands for both Dual-Screen, and Desktop-Start.

 ## What Does it Do?

-This plugin allows specific applications (currently just emulators) to be launched in Desktop mode, from Game mode, configured as best as possible to use an external monitor as a second screen for a near-native dual-screen experience.
+This plugin allows applications to be launched in Desktop mode, from Game mode.
+DeckDS has specialized support for emulators for systems with multiple screens, configured as best as possible to use an external monitor as a second screen for a near-native dual-screen experience.

 ### Emulator Support

-A small selection of emulators are supported.
+A small selection of emulators are currently supported.
 The following table lists the support status of supported emulators by install source:
-- ✅ : Supported
-- ☑️  : If it exists, should work if the emulator settings location is configured
-- 🚧 : Planned/In-Progress
-- ❌ : Not Supported/Not Planned

 |              | Flatpak  | AppImage | Emudeck (Proton) | Other Portable/Binary | RetroArch
 |--------------|----------|----------|------------------|-----------------------|-----------